 Daikin understands that intellectual property rights constitute a valuable company asset.
 We thus strive to both protect these rights and use them effectively.
-Our Group Conduct Guidelines state that we will respect other companies' intellectual property rights and ensure that our inventions do not infringe on these rights.
+Our Group Conduct Guidelines state that we respect other companies’ intellectual property rights and ensure that our inventions do not infringe on those rights.

-4. Respect and Protection of Intellectual Property Rights
+4. Respect for and Protection of Intellectual Property Rights

-Recognizing that intellectual property rights are important company assets, we shall strive to protect and maintain our intellectual property rights and effectively utilize them.
+Recognizing that intellectual property rights are important company assets, we strive to protect and maintain our intellectual property rights, and effectively utilize them.
 Furthermore, we shall respect and make every effort not to infringe upon the intellectual property rights of other companies.

-To actively support researchers/developers, the legal department assigns an intellectual property manager in each division.
+To actively support researchers/developers, the intellectual property department assigns an intellectual property manager in each division’s R&D Department.

-The intellectual property managers keep in contact with each other, and manage the variety of intellectual property matters that come up daily (filing/acquisition of rights, reduction of risk of infringement upon and infringement by other companies, etc.).
-They also educate employees at various levels on intellectual property and reward Daikin patent awardees.
-To ensure strategic implementation of intellectual property activities, they strengthen patent networks with researchers/developers and global intellectual property survey functions.
+The intellectual property managers stay connected with each other, and manage the variety of intellectual property matters that come up daily, which includes filing/acquisition of rights in Japan and abroad, reduction of risk of infringement upon and infringement by other companies, and analysis of intellectual properties.
+They also educate employees of various ranks and levels on intellectual property and reward Daikin patent awardees.
+Using this approach, we are strategically implementing intellectual property activities jointly involving researchers/developers and sales representative.

 We will continue to strive to better manage our intellectual property rights by acquiring and using a greater number of patents and higher quality patents.

-In fiscal 2021, we again shared Daikin’s intellectual property policy upon launch of the Fusion 25 Strategic Management Plan and stepped up efforts to consolidate information from business sites.
-We held the Global Intellectual Property Meeting online largely divided into three regions.
+In FY2021, we again shared Daikin’s intellectual property policy with our overseas Group companies following the launch of the Fusion 25 Strategic Management Pan and began consolidating information from each base.
+The Global Intellectual Property Meeting, at which information on intellectual properties is shared and discussed across the Group, was held online largely grouped into three regions.

-Looking ahead, we will continue to strengthen our collaborative system holding meetings with each region as needed.
+In FY2022 and beyond, we will strengthen our collaborative system by kicking off meetings to build teamwork in terms of intellectual properties in each region as needed.

-Daikin Industries, Ltd. has two systems for stimulating employees' motivation to invent and for spurring the creation of intellectual property.
+Daikin Industries, ltd. has two systems designed to stimulate employee motivation to invent and spur creation of intellectual property.

-The first is the Compensation System for Employee Inventions, a system in which Daikin pays employees for inventions created on the job that result in patent applications as well as successful uses of the patent.
-In fiscal 2021, in addition to paying compensation for patent applications, Daikin compensated employees for 539 successful uses of patents.
+The first is the Compensation System for Employee Inventions, a system in which Daikin pays employees for inventions created on the job that result in patent applications as well as successful use of the patent.
+In FY2022, in addition to paying compensation for patent applications, Daikin compensated employees for 511 successful uses of patents.

 The second is the Incentive System for Valuable Patents, which gives employees incentive bonuses for valuable patents.
-In fiscal 2021, we awarded incentive bonuses to the creators of 97 patents.
+This includes differentiation technologies that greatly contribute to sales, technologies with high expectations as future contributors to business, and patents with a certain level of patent income.
+In FY2022, we awarded incentive bonuses to the creators of 106 patents.

-While these systems are aimed at stepping up Daikin's intellectual creativity, they also represent an effort to promptly tackle pressing issues, such as increasing the quality and quantity of patents in competitive fields, and increasing the number of patents in our key technological fields, in particular in emerging countries.
-In fiscal 2020, we applied for 1,045 patents in Japan and 587 patents overseas.
+While these systems are aimed at stepping up Daikin’s intellectual creativity, they also represent an effort to promptly tackle pressing issues such as increasing the quality and quantity of patents in competitive fields, and increasing the number of patents in our key technological fields, in particular in emerging countries.
+In FY2021, we applied for 1,190 patents in Japan and 597 patents overseas.

-In fiscal 2021, in the air conditioning divisions, the number of patent applications increased; this covered everything from development of new products that we intend to release, to near-future products that make use of AI and IoT technologies.
-In the chemicals divisions, we increased the number of patent applications by clarifying and implementing strategies in each product and technology area.
+In FY2022, in the air conditioning departments, the number of patent applications again increased; and these covered everything from the development of new products that we intend to release to near-future products that make use of AI and IoT technologies.
+In the chemicals departments, we increased the number of patent applications by clarifying and implementing strategies in each product and technology area.

-To encourage the worldwide adoption of R-32, which has a low global warming potential (GWP) compared to conventional refrigerants, in September 2011 Daikin began offering companies in emerging countries 93 patents related to the manufacture and sales of air conditioners that use R-32 free of charge.
+To encourage the worldwide adoption of R-32, which has a lower global warming potential (GWP) compared to conventional refrigerants, in September 2011, Daikin began offering companies in emerging countries 93 patents related to the manufacture and sales of air conditioners that use R-32 free of charge.
 In September 2015, these patents were offered to companies worldwide, including developed countries.

 In July 2019, we announced our non-assertion pledge describing the grant of free access to our pledged patents, all 176 of which have been filed in 2011 and later, for the manufacture and sale of air conditioners using R-32 single-component refrigerant.
 Free access to the pledged patents without our prior permission or without a contract in writing enabled other companies to make use of these patents quicker and easier, which represents a step forward in promoting the use of R-32.